 To customize this widget specifically for organic search, go to the Segment section of the widget options, and select the Organic Traffic section.
 Once you’ve applied to the widget, the numbers will update to include only organic search metrics.

 The first thing to add to your SEO report template is an overview of organic search performance.
 Megalytic’s Rolling Average Comparison can compare weekly traffic to a “rolling average” of how traffic has fared over a longer period of time.

 To set up this widget to show only organic sessions, click the top gear to customize the data.
 Next, select “Organic Traffic” from the Segment dropdown.
 You’ll then see the final report showing average organic traffic over your chosen time period.

 From this data, we see that while organic traffic has fluctuated week to week, it has remained relatively steady, with a slight upward trend heading toward the end of the year.

 By showing the big picture, we can encourage the client to avoid focusing on brief spikes or decreases in traffic but to look at performance over a longer period of time.

 Specific Organic Metrics

-Once we’ve taken in a broad overview, it’s time to dig deeper, looking at a breakdown of sessions, engagement and conversions from organic traffic for the last month.
+Once we’ve taken in a broad overview, it’s time to dig deeper.
+We do this by looking at a breakdown of sessions, engagement, and conversions from organic traffic for the last month.
 Depending on the nature of the client, it typically makes sense to compare performance to the previous month and the previous year.
 We’ll add the Period Comparison Table widget and customize it to display only organic traffic with select metrics.

 First, use the date selector at the top of the widget to choose the target date range, along with a previous period for comparison.
 Next, filter to show just organic traffic.
 After clicking the gear symbol in the upper left of the widget to see options, select “Organic Traffic” from the Segment dropdown.